Skip to main content

 Robert Jeffress, a leading Southern Baptist pastor whose anti-Mormon remarks directed at Mitt Romney made him a source of controversy in the 2012 presidential race, is out with a new End Times book titled “Countdown to the Apocalypse: Why ISIS and Ebola Are Only the Beginning.”

-“I think the greatest sign of the End Times that we see in our country right now is the increasing moral disorder in our country that we’re seeing played out in our culture right now,” Jeffress told James Dobson.
+“I think the greatest sign of the End Times that we see in our country right now is the increasing moral disorder in our country that we’re seeing played out in our culture right now,” Jeffress told James Dobson(link is external).
 “Especially in the realm of gay marriage.
 What was thought to be unbelievable just 10 or 20 years ago, our culture is now celebrating.
 A perversion that was once condemned is now celebrated.”

 3) Net Neutrality Demagoguery

-Conservatives may not know what net neutrality means, but they are definitely against it.
+Conservatives may not know what net neutrality means, but they are definitely against it(link is external).
 After all, President Obama is for it, so therefore it must be bad.

-Rush Limbaugh, for example, alleged on Monday a that net neutrality may lead to restrictions on Fox News and conservative talk radio.
+Rush Limbaugh, for example, alleged on Monday(link is external) a that net neutrality may lead to restrictions on Fox News and conservative talk radio.

-As Tim Karr of Free Press told Media Matters, net neutrality would have no effect on such conservative media outlets, and would only prevent corporations like Verizon from “privileg[ing] certain Web sites and to slow down others so that they can have more control over the future of this communications medium.”
+As Tim Karr of Free Press told(link is external) Media Matters, net neutrality would have no effect on such conservative media outlets, and would only prevent corporations like Verizon from “privileg[ing] certain Web sites and to slow down others so that they can have more control over the future of this communications medium.”

 2) Blaming Immigrants For Measles

-Even though there is absolutely no evidence that immigrants from Central American countries with higher vaccination rates than the U.S. are responsible for the recent measles outbreak, conservative talk radio hosts are pretty sure that they are indeed to blame, specifically the unaccompanied minors who made national news last summer.
+Even though there is absolutely no evidence(link is external) that immigrants from Central American countries with higher vaccination rates than the U.S. (link is external) are responsible for the recent measles outbreak, conservative talk radio hosts are(link is external) pretty(link is external) sure(link is external) that they are indeed to blame, specifically the unaccompanied minors who made national news last summer.

-At a Senate hearing this week, newly elected Sen. Bill Cassidy, R-La., asked CDC official Dr. Anne Schuchat, about the role of immigrants in the measles outbreak that began at Disneyland in California.
+At a Senate hearing this week, newly elected Sen. Bill Cassidy, R-La., asked(link is external) CDC official Dr. Anne Schuchat, about the role of immigrants in the measles outbreak that began at Disneyland in California.

-Schuchat noted that “most of the importation that we have of measles each year are in Americans who are traveling abroad and come back,” such as unvaccinated Amish missionaries who went to the Philippines and “brought the virus back to Ohio” to a community where “very few people had been immunized.”
-In an exchanged highlighted by Talking Points Memo, Schuchat added that while Latin American countries have “had great success” in vaccinating people against measles, the virus in California is more concentrated in wealthy areas where some people have objections to vaccines.
+Schuchat noted that “most of the importation that we have of measles each year are in Americans who are traveling abroad and come back,” such as unvaccinated Amish missionaries who went to the Philippines (link is external) and “brought the virus back to Ohio” to a community where “very few people had been immunized.”
+In an exchanged highlighted(link is external) by Talking Points Memo, Schuchat added that while Latin American countries have “had great success” in vaccinating people against measles, the virus in California is more concentrated in wealthy areas where some people have objections to vaccines.

 1) Big Government’s Forced Abortions